Rohitswami16/JDBC-CRUD-System/README.md

     address VARCHAR(200)
 );
 ```
-🚀 How to Run the Project
+## 🚀 How to Run the Project

-1. 📥 Clone the Repository
+### 📥 Clone the Repository
+To clone the repository, run the following commands in your terminal:
 bash
-Copy code
 git clone https://github.com/Rohitswami16/JDBC-CRUD-System.git
 cd JDBC-CRUD-System
-2. 🔧 Set Up the Database
+🔧 Set Up the Database
 Install MySQL or any JDBC-compatible database.
 Execute the SQL script in db-scripts/schema.sql to create the necessary database and table.
-3. 🔧 Configure Database Connection
+🔧 Configure Database Connection
 Edit the application.properties file in the resources folder to specify your database credentials:
 properties
 Copy code
 db.url=jdbc:mysql://localhost:3306/EmployeeDB
 db.user=root
 db.password=password
-4. ▶️ Run the Application
+▶️ Run the Application
 Open the project in your IDE (e.g., Eclipse or IntelliJ IDEA).
 Add the JDBC driver (mysql-connector-java.jar) to the classpath.
 Run the Main.java file to start the application.
 🕹️ Functionality of Buttons
+View Employees
-View Employees: Displays all employees in the database with their details such as ID, name, salary, email, phone, and address.
+Displays all employees in the database with their details such as ID, name, salary, email, phone, and address.
+Add Employee

-Add Employee: Prompts the user to enter employee details (name, position, salary, email, phone, address).
-If a duplicate entry (e.g., same name or email) is detected, it will display a message: "Duplicate entry not allowed."
+Prompts the user to enter employee details (name, position, salary, email, phone, address).
+If a duplicate entry (e.g., same name or email) is detected, a message "Duplicate entry not allowed" will be displayed.
+View by ID
+Prompts the user to enter an employee's ID.
+If the employee exists, their details will be displayed.
+If not, a message "Employee doesn't exist" will be shown.
+Remove Employee

-View by ID: Prompts the user to enter an employee's ID.
-If the employee exists, their details are displayed; otherwise, a message "Employee doesn't exist" is shown.
+Prompts the user to enter an employee's ID.

-Remove Employee: Prompts the user to enter an employee's ID.
-The corresponding record is removed from the database.
-If the employee doesn't exist, a message "Employee not found" is shown.
+The corresponding record will be removed from the database.
+If the employee doesn't exist, a message "Employee not found" will be displayed.
+Update Employee

-Update Employee: Prompts the user to enter an employee's ID.
-If the employee exists, their details are displayed.
+Prompts the user to enter an employee's ID.
+If the employee exists, their details will be displayed.
 The user can then update fields like name, position, salary, email, phone, and address.
 📸 Screenshots
-(Add screenshots of your application's GUI here to provide a visual overview of how the system works.)
+(Here, you can add screenshots of your application's GUI to give users a visual overview of how the system works.)

 🚀 Future Enhancements
 Add role-based authentication for secure access.